 Culture and education

 When cultural relations were resumed in 2002 it was possible to draw on a well-established network of dedicated Germans and Afghans, and to revive the traditional cooperation between schools, universities and other cultural institutions.
 With donations of several million euros a year, Germany is making an important contribution to cultural reconstruction in Afghanistan.
-Among other things, these funds are being used to support the highly regarded Amani Secondary School for Boys, the Aysha-e-Durani Secondary School for Girls and the Lycée Jamhuriat (a secondary business school for girls), as well as the academic rehabilitation of Afghanistan’s universities through bilateral university cooperation projects and scholarships.
+Among other things, these funds are being used to support the highly regarded Amani Secondary School for Boys and the Aysha-e-Durani Secondary School for Girls as well as the academic rehabilitation of Afghanistan’s universities through bilateral university cooperation projects and scholarships.

-Afghanistan has a distinctive media landscape, one which is diversifying regionally and is relatively free.
-To promote freedom of expression, the Federal Foreign Office supports independent media organs and funds cross-border media dialogues as well as communication projects.
+Afghanistan has a distinctive media landscape which is diverse and relatively free by regional standards.
+To promote freedom of expression, the Federal Foreign Office supports independent media organs and funds cross-border media dialogues as well as communication Projects.